 Intel has an extensive developer base in the data center.
-These developers, who are very familiar with the Intel® Xeon® processor and the Intel® architecture, have access to the broadest portfolio of accelerators – from built-in acceleration in Intel® Xeon® processors to the Intel® Iris® Pro graphics processor.
-Intel is making workload optimization with Intel® Xeon® CPU and acceleration easier to use.
+These developers, who are very familiar with the Intel® Xeon® processor and the Intel® architecture, have access to the broadest portfolio of accelerators – graphics, compression, encryption, and multifunction.

-A key challenge for application developers is time to market.
-Intel is enabling Intel® architecture users, traditional OS developers, open language users, and other ecosystem developers with tools built around industry standards.
-Unlike other solutions, developers using the Intel® acceleration portfolio can use the tool, SDK, or OS they are comfortable with, without learning a new language.
-A developer may leverage his experience with the Intel® architecture and determine the best accelerator for their workload or application.
-Developers can create their application solution from a new system with the Intel® Xeon® Scalable processor or retrofit an existing Intel® Xeon® CPU system with Intel and partner accelerator cards.
+Ease of use and time to market are key challenges for application developers.
+Intel is enabling Intel® architecture users, OS developers, open language users, and other ecosystem developers with tools built around industry standards.
+Unlike other solutions, developers using the Intel® acceleration portfolio can use the tool, SDK, or OS they're comfortable with, without learning a new language.

 Tuesday, October 17, 2017